 To be eligible for the program, students must:

 - Be a native of one of the 54 Appalachian Kentucky counties.

-- Be enrolled in a high school within Appalachian Kentucky as an incoming freshman, sophomore, or junior or be a current University of Kentucky freshman, sophomore, or junior.
+- Be enrolled in a high school within Appalachian Kentucky as a freshman or sophomore or be a current University of Kentucky incoming freshman, sophomore or junior.

 - Be a member of our target population (underrepresented minority, female, from a low income family, first generation college student, or otherwise underserved student).

 The deadline for applying to the ACTION Program has passed.

 - ACTION Undergraduate Applications will be available Spring 2020.

 - ACTION High School Applications will be available Fall 2020.

 In preparation for the ACTION summer program, high school participants must review and return certain documents such as permission forms, photo waivers, a student contract and more.